Also see Using Photographs Like an Artist.

 Since we will be working from photos in this class, it is essential that we have good reference material to work from.
 Please read the following guidelines as soon as possible so that you will have ample time to prepare.
-If it is not possible for you to gather photos before class, or if the photos you have aren’t good, I have many photos from my collection that you can use.
-Note: some of the guidelines use landscape examples, but they apply just as readily to still life and figurative subjects.
+If it is not possible for you to gather photos before class, or if the photos you have aren’t good, I have many from my collection that you can use.
+Note: some of the guidelines reference landscape painting, but the concepts apply just as readily to still life or figurative subjects, and to any medium; e.g., oil, watercolor, acrylic or pastel.

-Ordinarily, I recommend that you use photos you have taken yourself.
-You will have a more personal connection to subjects that touched you in some way, and they make a more authentic statement about what interests you in the world.
+I recommend that you use photos you have taken yourself.
+You will have a more personal connection to subjects that touched you in some way.
+They make a more authentic statement about what interests you in the world.
 Also, working with your own photos is a better learning experience.
-In terms of painting requirements, you will be able to see what’s right about the photo, or what’s wrong.
-If you do not have photos, or the photos you have are not good, then you may use those from my collection.
+You will be able to see what’s right about the photo, or what’s wrong.
+If you do not have photos, or the photos you have are not good, then you may use those from my collection or borrow from others in the class.
+There are always extras!

-Any photograph that you like doesn’t necessarily mean it will make a good reference for a painting.
-A good reference photo, just like a good painting, must include certain essential cues that will help suggest depth and make for a good composition.
+Any photograph that you like doesn’t necessarily mean it will make for a good reference photo.
+A good reference photo, just like a good painting, must differentiate shapes and include spatial cues.
 Not all photos will meet these requirements, but the more they do, the better.
 At the other end of the spectrum, there are absolutely picture-perfect photos, perfectly cropped and exposed.
-Those kinds of photos are not good either, because they are an already-resolved visual problem.
+These kinds of photos are not good either, because they are an already-resolved visual problem.
 What’s left for you to do other than copy it?

 Differentiation.
-Always make sure you are able to distinguish one shape from another.
-Ambiguous passages — places where the form and structure are unclear — are poison to a reference photo.
-If your painting is to capture spatial cues, the photo must have them, as well.
+Differentiation is the most important requirement.
+Are you able to distinguish one shape from another?
+Ambiguous areas — places where the form and structure are unclear — are poison to a reference photo.
+If your painting is to capture the necessary spatial cues, then the photo must have them, as well.
+The main way that differentiation is achieved is through value differences.
+So when we have photos with poor differentiation, it is usually because the values are too close.
+You can hardly tell where one value ends and another begins.

 Select subjects with a clear cross-light.
-A clear cross-light provides the essential patterns of light and dark that create volume and model form in three-dimensions.
-Think of the subject as you would any still life, with a ¼, ½ or ¾ light on it.
-You would never set up a still life that was backlit or front-lit.
-For landscape painters, morning or late afternoon offers these conditions best, while midday light tends to wash out colors and values.
+A clear cross-light provides the essential patterns of light and dark that create volume and model form in three-dimensions — and offers the value differentiation you need.
+Whether it’s a still life, figure, or landscape, look for 1/4, 1/2, or 3/4 light.
+For landscape painters, this is a matter of painting (or photographing) at the right time of day and orienting yourself properly to the sun.
 See Optimal Orientation of Subject and Artist in Plein Air.

-Find perspective cues.
-Landscapes exert a very strong horizontal energy.
-Diagonals — and the perspective they create (think: the proverbial railroad tracks vanishing into the distance) are a powerful way to suggest depth.
+Perspective cues.
+Perspective is the king of spatial cues.
+More than anything else, diagonals and perspective suggest depth and space.
+Landscape subjects often exert a very strong horizontal energy.
+Diagonals and the perspective they create (e.g.; a road vanishing into the distance) is a powerful way to imply depth.
 You do not have to be an architect or know how to plot one, two, and three-point perspective to take advantage of perspective.
-A road, a winding stream, a fence, a furrow in the foreground, or even a few unconnected objects that align at an angle can be all that’s needed.
+A road, a winding stream, a fence, a furrow in the foreground, or even a few unconnected objects that align at along a diagonal angle can be all that’s needed.
+Still lives and figurative subjects don’t have as many overt lines of perspective, but if you can find them, it will help.

 Shapeless walls of trees.
 Large, complex clusters of foliage or close ups of trees can become an indistinguishable mass of foliage and limbs, especially when there are few other landscape elements to relate to.